-The initial resistance of the garrison of Wake island prompted the Imperial Japanese navy to detach the 2nd Carrier Division (Soryu and Hiryu) along with its escorting 8th Cruiser Division (Chikuma and Tone) and the 17th Destroyer Division (Tanikaze and Urakaze), all of which had been involved in 'Ai', as well as the 6th Cruiser Division (Kinugasa, Aoba, Kako and Furutaka), the destroyer Oboro, the seaplane tender Kiyokawa Maru and the transport/minelayer Tenyo Maru from the invasion of Guam. and 29th Destroyer Division (Asanagi and Yunagi) from the invasion of the Gilbert islands group, to support the assault.
+The initial resistance of the garrison of Wake island prompted the Imperial Japanese navy to detach the 2nd Carrier Division (fleet carriers Soryu and Hiryu) along with its escorting 8th Cruiser Division (heavy cruisers Chikuma and Tone) and the 17th Destroyer Division (Tanikaze and Urakaze), all of which had been involved in 'Ai', as well as the 6th Cruiser Division (heavy cruisers Kinugasa, Aoba, Kako and Furutaka), the destroyer Oboro, the seaplane tender Kiyokawa Maru and the transport/minelayer Tenyo Maru from the invasion of Guam, and 29th Destroyer Division (Asanagi and Yunagi) from the invasion of the Gilbert islands group, to support the assault.

 The Japanese casualties totalled 144 men: 140 special naval landing force and army casualties, and four aboard ships.
 At least 28 land-based and carrierborne aircraft were also either shot down or damaged.